-The following is an extract from the Exchange Control Manual, published by the South African Reserve
+The following is an extract from the Currency and Exchanges Manual, published by the South African Reserve

 Bank and is reproduced verbatim, with acknowledgement to the SARB.
 We will update this text from